waynodiablo/Oystercard/battle_ships.md

 2. Create your **battleships** repository (use the name _battleships_) in Github.
 3. Add a description of your project into the `README.md` file.
 4. Add the domain model ( _the explanation of the classes and the interactions_ ) into the `README.md` file.
-5. Present your findings to your cohort and discuss why you chose the objects and the interactions the way you did ( _group discussion_ ).

 ## Version 1: The Model